digitalsleuth/page_brute/README.md

 ## How do I write signatures?
 YARA is a powerful engine that allows you to match groups of strings,binary sequences,and regular expressions with user-defined boolean conditions against pretty much anything.

-To learn more about writing YARA rules, please see the informative user guide here: http://yara-project.googlecode.com/files/YARA%20User%27s%20Manual%201.6.pdf
+To learn more about writing YARA rules, please see the yara home page: https://virustotal.github.io/yara/

 ## Current Signatures:
   * FTP